-There are very few design movements that have the staying power of mid century modern design.
+There are very few design movements that have the staying power of mid-century modern design, and that cause people to want mid-century modern ideas all these years later.
 Starting in the 1950s and 1960s this powerhouse of a movement has evolved over many decades and shows no signs of slowing down.
 Today many of us covet the original vintage pieces of furniture by pioneering designers such as Eames and Arne Jacobsen, whilst others replicate the look with modern takes on this classic style of design.
 Perhaps we are all drawn to mid century modern furniture because of the clean simple lines, statement forms and paired down elegance that make it so easy to incorporate into modern day living.
 Whatever the reason, mid century modern style is here to stay.

 Need some inspiration on how to achieve the look?
 No problem.
 We take a look at some of the fantastic ways designers have merged mid century modern furniture into beautiful modern spaces and shed light on how to accomplish the look in your own home.

 The dreamy Hudson River house redesigned by GRT Architects is a contemporary rustic haven.
 The use of natural materials like wood and terracotta tiles reinforce the humble, honest character of the home and create warmth whilst staying mindful of the mid century aesthetic.
 The floating wooden shelves in the library mimic the exposed natural beams that travel the length of the room.
 Whilst the openness of the shelves and the storage below create space and light, typical of the mid century movement - it also provides a clever zone to beautifully display a curated collections of books, artwork and meaningful trinkets.

 The canny choice of chair with it’s trendy dark grey pads and wooden body create an interesting juxtaposition and make it a statement piece within the room.
 The colour of the chair is then cleverly followed through into the colours of the abstract rug to tie the space neatly together.